mimik-ai/mimik-ai-developer-guide/01-single-agent-architecture/agent-machine/readme.md

 ```
 ### Step 10: View deployed models
-GET {{host}}/api/mim/v1/models
+GET {{host}}/api/milm/v1/models
 Content-Type: application/json
 Authorization: bearer {{apiKey}}
 ```

 ### Step 11

-**Step 11** executes a prompt against the model by way of the `mILM` microservice.
+**Step 11** executes a prompt against the model by way of the mimik `mILM` microservice.
 This action verifies that the model is installed properly and is up and running.

 ```
 ##### Execute the prompt that exercises the microservice #####